wp-plugins/woocommerce-checkout-manager/readme.txt

 = More Features =
 * Create Conditional Fields.

-* Create Conditional field to allow customer to [b]remove tax[/b] (tax exempt).
+* Create Conditional field to allow customer to Remove Tax (Tax Exempt).

-* Create Conditional field to allow customer to add amount on checkout.
-(Pre-defined by admin OR customer can enter any amount).
+* Create Conditional field to allow customer to Add Amount on checkout.
+(Pre-defined by admin OR Customer Can Enter Any Amount).

 * Make both Shipping and Billing Address fields Optional.